 If a student is dismissed/ withdraws from the school, the Student Record Office sends the Student Status Change Form to the Bursar Office and Financial Aid Office.
-The Bursar prepares the R2T4 calculation and submits it to the Financial Aid Department.
+The Bursar prepares the R2T4 calculation and submits it to the Financial Aid Department which uses a third-party Financial Aid Processor, Global Financial Aid Services, for all Title IV processes.

 If this calculation requires a Title IV refund, the Financial Aid Department processes the refund no later than 45 days from the date of determination (DOD).
-The Bursar posts the refund to the Student's ledger card and electronic file.
+The Bursar posts the refund to the Student's digital ledger file.

-Refunds due, if any, are determined based on the student's last date of attendance; and are made within 45 days of the last day of attendance (if the student gives a written notification).
-Otherwise, refunds are made within 45 days from the date MANHATTAN SCHOOL of COMPUTER TECHNOLOGY dismisses the student or determines the student has withdrawn.
+Refunds due, if any, are determined based on the student's last date of attendance; and are made within 45days of the last day of attendance (if the student gives a written notification).
+Otherwise, refunds are made within 45days from the date MANHATTAN SCHOOL of COMPUTER TECHNOLOGY dismisses the student or determines the student has withdrawn.